 Why the dramatics, you may ask?
-We uncover dozens of stories each and every interview day, but when you find that perfect story that pierces to the core of what it means to work at that organization — so much so that it can stand completely alone in its own right — you’ve found something special.
+We uncover dozens of stories every interview day, but when you find one that pierces to the core of what it means to work at that organization — so much so that it can stand completely alone in its own right — you’ve found something special.

 A standalone story is powerful for many reasons.
 To name a few: